 Webjet is committed to maintaining ethical standards in the conduct of its business activities and strongly believes that its reputation as an ethical business organisation is important in its ongoing success.
-The Webjet Group has established various policies and procedures that set out its values and expectations as to how the Company and its employees will work and behave towards each other
+The Webjet Group has established various policies and procedures that set out its values and expectations as to how the Company and its employees will work and behave towards each other.
+Webjet believes it is vital that the management team engages with and encourages employee participation; where employees can 'speak up'; where employees may raise concerns and where the Board and management will act to address poor behaviours.

-The Webjet Board has initiated the process of approving the Company's statement of values and senior management will be responsible for embedding the values across the Group throughout FY21.
+The Webjet Board has approved the Company's statement of values and senior management is responsible for embedding the values across the Group.